What You Need to Know

 Students transferring from other institutions are welcome to declare one of our majors.
 The Office of Undergraduate Admissions and the Whiting School of Engineering’s Academic Advising office will work with students and the department to determine what previous courses will be accepted for credit.
 The department will determine which courses will count for the degree.

-Academic Program Manager Mike Bernard can explain the majors, as well as help create a degree plan (also known as a 4-year plan).
-Students will be assigned a faculty advisor.
+The Whiting School Academic Advising can explain the majors, as well as help create a degree plan (also known as a 4-year plan).
+Students will be assigned an academic advisor and a faculty mentor.

 Students must complete a series of “introduction to engineering” and “introduction to programming” courses.
 There are options to suit each student’s situation.
 Visit the “Intro to Engineering / Intro to Computing Options” file for information.

-Please contact Mike at me-academic@jhu.edu with your questions.
+Please contact lead academic advisor Emily Hinton at ehinton8@jhu.edu with your questions.

 Students are welcome to declare our majors after matriculating.
 It is best to declare during the freshman year, but it is possible to declare later.